MarcoMorawec/startuphackme/README.md

 - sort the lessons by month first and then by week - done
 - make the loop cycle through the months and lessons properly - done

-- make the domain work!
+- make the domain work - F*ing finally!
 - make lesson link being active based on time from sign-up
 - Make the CMS easier to user (place form fields where they will shop up on the page)
 -